alankrantas/pxt-nexusbit/README.md

 Finally calibrate all servos' default position in the editor, until legs are straight, feet are flat on the ground and hands are pointed directly downward.
 Save the calibrated code in your computer for future use.

 ## Nexus:bit Test Code

+To test Nexus:bit, connect joystick board, two DC motors and at least one servo to the expansion board, and flash the following code onto your micro:bit.
+Move the joystick around and press A/B to test various functions.
+When the mic is triggered the micro:bit would show a "yes" picture on its LED screen.

 ```
 nexusbit.servosToDegree([90, 90, 90, 90, 90, 90, 90, 90, 90, 90, 90, 90])